khj9759/marine_farming/README.md

 - Conducting map algebra

 ### Data
-The data for this project was obtained from the provided link, and it will be included in the .gitignore.
+The data for this project was obtained from the provided [link](https://drive.google.com/u/0/uc?id=1u-iwnPDbe6ZK7wSFVMI-PpCKaRQ3RVmg&export=download), and it will be included in the `.gitignore`.

 ```
 marine_farming